 - Counsel for a law firm and several of its former partners in a securities investigation and related litigation.
 After a comprehensive investigation, the SEC declined to take any action against the law firm or any of its former partners.

 - Counsel for a former director of Computer Associates, Inc. in derivative litigation related to alleged fraud at that company.
 All of the claims against the client were dismissed and the dismissal upheld after a Second Circuit appeal.

-- Counsel for an individual in a white-collar criminal matter in Minneapolis, as well as related civil litigation.
-Both the criminal matter and the ancillary civil matter, which included an Eighth Circuit appeal, were resolved favorably to the client.
+- Counsel for an individual in a white-collar criminal matter in Minneapolis, as well as related civil and tax enforcement investigations and litigation.
+All matters were resolved favorably for the client.

 - Counsel for a Brazilian firm in a plaintiff-side arbitration against a foreign exchange trading firm.
 The arbitration resulted in a victory for the client.